READ THE FULL STORY OF WHAT INSPIRED ’90 DEGREES’ :

 Magic words spoken

 In other words there would be massive systemic changes.
 I couldn’t have put it any better so I asked Leon if he would give me permission to integrate his lyrics into my song & he said YES – Thank-you Leon!!!
-(Please do check out more of his music & support him here: www.leonrosselson.co.uk)
+Please do check out more of his music and activism here: www.leonrosselson.co.uk)

 There are so many similar disasters happening around our world today… with people ‘employed’ in conditions of slavery, ‘unfit’ factories collapsing on workers, and natural disasters caused by the exploitation of resources including fossil fuels and minerals.
 My song now had a powerful theme so I continued with my research and looked for more links between the suggestions of my fans.
 In my other life, (I’ve worked for many years as an ‘adventure tour guide’) I had just returned home from 4 days of Mountain Skills training in the South West of Ireland.
 Map reading and navigation of our globe was still very much in the forefront of my mind so immediately, Tony’s suggestion of ‘90 Degrees’ made me think of the latitudinal co-ordinates of the polar regions.
 This tied in well with Sam’s comment of ‘Global warming – is it ever going to happen FFS’ and it made me think specifically about the search for oil in the Arctic.
 Satellite imaging and scientific measurements / modelling show us the increase in CO2 levels and how the ice caps are melting at an alarming rate causing all sorts of environmental problems.
 Wildlife is losing its natural habitat, sea levels are rising, coastal and island communities are being flooded or lost altogether, weather systems are becoming more extreme… However, not everybody considers these things to be ‘bad’.
 As the ice melts new shipping channels are opening up, fishing catchment areas are expanding and of course new opportunities for extracting fossil fuels are emerging.
 Canada, USA, Greenland, Russia, Denmark, and Norway (among other nations) are fighting over who owns each part of the seabed and the subsequent drilling rights.
 Oil companies are rubbing their hands together in anticipation.
 The quicker the ice melts the more profit they can make… to hell with the polar bears… to hell with the risks of an oil spill… and to hell with the rising seas!
 The reality is, that if the current trend continues, we will soon be ‘Sailing through 90 Degrees’ and ‘Lord Franklin (who’s British Arctic Expedition of 1845 got stuck in the ice and was lost as they tried to navigate The Northwest Passage) will finally get his relief’.
 Interestingly enough in September 2014, just over a year after I wrote ’90 DEGREES’, the Canadian government reported that their search team had indeed found the HMS EREBUS.